Back to all blogs

 4. Safety Gate: The Public Wall of Shame

-The EU’s “Safety Gate” (formerly RAPEX) has been supercharged.
-It is now a highly searchable, public database of all dangerous products.
+The EU’s "Safety Gate" (formerly RAPEX) has been supercharged.
+It is now a highly searchable, public database of all dangerous products, and the volume of alerts is documented every year in the EU Safety Gate annual report.

 When a recall is triggered, it is logged in the Safety Gate.
 This data is then instantly shared with: